anushaihalapathirana/PWP/README.md

 Run the application using ``` flask run ``` command and you can access swagger in http://127.0.0.1:5000/apidocs/

-# Run client
+# Setup and run client

 Client written in React JS

-use below commands to run client
+use below commands to setup react and run client

 ```
 cd hr_client